vtjc2002/LearnAI-Bootcamp/lab01.5-luis/1_LUIS.md

 ![Reassign Intent](./resources/assets/ReassignIntentAfter.png)

 You can also [test your published endpoint in a browser](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/PublishApp#test-your-published-endpoint-in-a-browser).
 Copy the Endpoint URL.
-To open this URL in your browser, set the URL parameter `&q` to your test query.
-For example, append `&q=Find pictures of dogs` to your URL, and then press Enter.
+To open this URL in your browser, set the URL parameter `&q=` to your test query.
+For example, append `Find pictures of dogs` to your URL, and then press Enter.
 The browser displays the JSON response of your HTTP endpoint.